If you’ve ever shopped for any kind of insurance policy (and I’m sure you have), you know there are thousands of options out there.

-Recently, Illinois Mutual was upgraded to an A- rating from the A.M.
+In 2016, Illinois Mutual was upgraded to an A-, or excellent, rating from A.M.
 Best.

-From the BBB, they have an A+ rating.
+From the BBB, they have an A+ rating and have been BBB accredited since 1943.
 Just like in school, A+ is the best possible rating.
 If you were worried about the financial security of Illinois, fear no more.

 Illinois is no small fish.